Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Discussion

 Full-shape measurements of the \lya correlation functions using the new avenues explored in this work offer a promising path to extract more information from current datasets.
 To realize the gains suggested by this work, several future directions are essential.
 These include validating that predictions of the true continuum yield accurate two-point correlation measurements, and improving the estimation of the covariance matrix especially with extensions to larger scales.
 This may entail alternative binning strategies and validation of mock-based covariance estimates.
 Since we only observe one realization of the universe, it may be necessary to compute the covariance matrix with mocks or analytically, rather than relying on the assumptions currently employed to smooth the data covariance matrix (see Section~\ref{sec:covariance}).

 It may also be worthwhile to explore full-shape analyses in multipoles, as this would greatly simplify the covariance estimation and make the gains enabled by the true continuum more tractable.
 In addition, the true continuum could potentially enhance measurements of the three-dimensional power spectrum, especially in light of recent developments in optimal estimators \citep[e.g.][]{roger_p3d_2024,karacayli_p3d_2025}.
 Furthermore, extending the analysis to larger scales ($r_\mathrm{max}>180\,h^{-1}\,\mathrm{Mpc}$) will require careful assessment and accurate modeling of potential systematics at these scales, such as UV background fluctuations \citep[e.g.][]{croft_2004,pontzen_2014a,gontcho_a_gontcho_2014,pontzen_2014b} and He\,\textsc{ii} reionization \citep[e.g.][]{furlanetto_2008,becker_2011,worseck_2016}.
 It will also be important to develop a more optimal estimator of the two-point correlation function, and ideally include the effects of continuum errors in this estimator.
 This would enable a more robust study of how continuum prediction errors impact cosmological constraints.
 In the context of the standard continuum fitting approach, the distortion matrix relies on several assumptions that have so far only been tested within the regime typically studied \citep{busca_distortion_matrix}.
 Extending the analysis to new regimes will require validating the distortion matrix in those contexts, and may necessitate modifications or more complex algorithms if the underlying assumptions no longer hold.
+For example, it is necessary to compute the distortion matrix up to sufficiently large line-of-sight separations ($r_\parallel=300\,h^{-1}\,\mathrm{Mpc}$) to accurately model the auto-correlation up to $r_\parallel=200\,h^{-1}\,\mathrm{Mpc}$, but this is still insufficient for modeling the cross-correlation to $r_\parallel=200\,h^{-1}\,\mathrm{Mpc}$ \cite{busca_distortion_matrix}.
+The reliability of the distortion matrix at large scales will be an important consideration for extending the analysis to $r>200\,h^{-1}\,\mathrm{Mpc}$.
 However, our results indicate that most of the improvement in AP arises from the use of the true continuum, making this approach particularly promising.